yichunzhao/hplusapp/README.md

 *fowarding*

-Switching from one resource to another in the same context. `The same context means the same client http request.
+Switching from one resource to another in the same context.
+The same context means the same client http request.

 `return "forward:/userProfile";`

 *redirecting*

-Switching outside the current application, and link to another websiet.
+Switching out the current application, and link to another website.

 `return "redirect:http://www.xyz.com";`